 Jenna Mueller, Board Treasurer

-Jenna Mueller joined the WBSM Board of Directors in July 2010, and serves as Treasurer.
+Jenna joined the WBSM Board of Directors in July 2010, and serves as Treasurer.
 She also sits on the Finance Committee.
 She joined because she is passionate about volunteering and WBSM seemed like a strong organization with great purpose.
 She is a Certified Public Accountant, Auditor & Tax Accountant, Member of the Minnesota Society of Certified Public Accountants and American Institute of Certified Public Accountants.
-She is a great asset to our organization and we are lucky to have her on board.
 She earned a Bachelors of Science in Accounting, and minored in Business Administration from Minnesota State University, Mankato.
+Jenna enjoys going to Twins games, tropical vacations and Minnesota summers.

 Morgan Wallace, Board Member